bkor-git/AD-Project/README.md

 If you find any bugs or issues, please send an email and provide detailed information about the problem.

 ## License
-This project is licensed under ...  - see the LICENSE.md file for details.
+This project is licensed under the terms of the MIT license - see the LICENSE.txt file for details.

 ## Acknowledgements
 We want to express our gratitude to the following: